elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 }
 ```

-Beneath the Data tab on the logged message details, the `ApplicationIdentifier`, `ThreadId` and `Type` properties can be found.
+Beneath the Data tab on the logged message details, the `ApplicationIdentifier`, `ThreadId`, and `Type` properties can be found.

 `Serilog.Sinks.ElmahIo` provides a range of reserved property names, that can be used to fill in data in the correct fields on the elmah.io UI.
 Let's say you want to fill the User field using structured logging only: